-Research has shown that people report improved feelings after exposure to large concentrations of negative ions, though this can vary based on the person’s initial mental wellbeing.4
+Research has shown that people report improved feelings after exposure to large concentrations of negative ions.

 It’s unclear how many negative ions salt lamps can produce when heated by a light bulb, and if those levels of concentration would compare to what was shown in the study.

 Beyond negative ions, salt lamps look nice in a room and can make it feel cozier.
 This can help improve your mood, and make your environment more relaxing for others.

 Bottom line, the Himlayan salt lamps can add a calming presence to any room in your home.

 At this time, there have been no studies that analyze the effects of salt lamps on quality of sleep.
 And there is no known association between higher levels of negative ions and better sleep.4

 However, the lamp’s warm, inviting glow is a great alternative to glaring overhead lights as you wind down at the end of the day.
 And this may help you fall asleep faster.